AN240317 PSOC™ 6 IEC 60730 Class B and IEC 61508 SIL safety software library for ModusToolbox

 This test implements the SPI internal data loopback test.
 The test is a success if the transmitted byte is equal to the received byte and returns 2.
 Each function call increments the test byte.
 After 256 function calls, when the test finishes testing all 256 values and they are all a success, the function returns 3.
 256 bytes are tested so that all of the cells in the 256 byte FIFO are used.

-The Serial Communication Block has a loopback capability that is used to enable this test.
+The Serial Communication Block (SCB) has a loopback capability that is used to enable this test.

 Function